THE LITTLE HORN OF DANIEL 8 IS NOT ANTIOCHUS EPIPHANES

 Furthermore as this little horn arose in the latter time of the four Grecian divisions (see point 2), stood up against Christ (see point 8) and reached into "the time of the end" (see point 11) it cannot refer to one king as no king lived so long or can live that long.

-4. The little horn was not one of the four horns into which the kingdom of Greece divided, but another fifth, seperate and distinct horn / kingdom.
+4. The little horn was NOT one of the four horns into which the kingdom of Greece divided, but another fifth, seperate and distinct horn / kingdom.
 However Antiochus Epiphanes was simply one of the kings who constituted the Seleucid horn (kingdom) of the goat.
-He was for a time that horn; hence he could not be at the same time a separate and independent kingdom, as the little horn was.
+He was for a time that horn; hence he could not be at the same time a separate and independent kingdom, known as the little horn.

-The little horn did not arise from one of the four horns, it arose from one of the four winds.
+The little horn did not arise from one of the four horns, it arose from one of the four winds or directions of the compass.
 This is evident in the original language based on the use of gender.
-The little horn cannot therefore be Antiochus because he arose or was king of one of the four horns.
+The little horn cannot therefore be Antiochus because he arose or was king of one of the four horns (kingdoms).

 5. Verse 9 said that the little horn would "PROSPER" (verse 12) and become “EXCEEDING great...”
 These statements are made releative to the Medo Persian and Grecian kingdoms.